pglombardo/PasswordPusher/README.md

 Instructions and explanation of a Kubernetes setup [can be found here](https://github.com/pglombardo/PasswordPusher/tree/master/containers/kubernetes).

+## On Kubernetes with Helm

+A basic helm chart with instructions [can be found here](containers/helm/).

 ## On Microsoft Azure

 _There used to be a 3rd party blog post with instructions but it's been deleted.
 If anyone has instructions they would like to contribute, it would be greatly appreciated._